2009 Northern Mariana Islands general election: Gubernatorial election

-The incumbent governor Benigno R. Fitial of the Covenant Party, successfully ran for a second term; his running mate, Lt.
+The incumbent Governor, Benigno Fitial of the Covenant Party, successfully ran for a second term; his running mate, Lt.
 Governor Eloy Inos, was elected to his first full term.
-Fitial faced three challengers in the November 7 general election: Republican nominee Heinz Hofschneider, independent Juan "Pan" Guerrero, and independent Ramon "Kumoi" Deleon Guerrero.
+Fitial faced three challengers in the November 7 general election: Republican nominee Heinz Hofschneider, independent Juan "Pan" Tenorio Guerrero, and independent Ramon "Kumoi" Deleon Guerrero.

 Because of a law signed by Governor Fitial on July 24, 2009, a runoff election between the candidates who received the highest and second-highest vote totals would be required if no candidate obtained more than 50% of the overall vote.
 Under this 2009 law, a runoff would occur 14 days after the results of the general election are certified by the Commonwealth Election Commission.
 This election indeed required a runoff, as neither Fitial nor Hofschneider garnered more than 50% of the vote in the November 7 election.

-On election day, Republican challenger Hofschneider received 4,900 votes and incumbent Governor Fitial received 4,892 votes, therefore advancing to the runoff election held on November 23, 2009.
+On election day, Republican challenger Hofschneider received 4,900 votes and incumbent governor Fitial received 4,892 votes, therefore advancing to the runoff election held on November 23, 2009.
 Of the 13,784 total votes cast in the first round on November 7, Hofschneider led Fitial by just 8 votes, the closest gubernatorial election in the history of the Northern Mariana Islands.
 In the November 23 runoff election, Governor Fital was reelected by a 370-vote margin.
 With a margin of 2.8%, this election was the closest race of the 2009 gubernatorial election cycle.

-Fitial was elected to serve a five-year term in office as governor instead of the normal four-year term, due to the Senate Legislative Initiative 16-11, which was one of the four ballot initiatives ratified in the November 7 election.
-Under the Senate Legislative Initiative 16-11, future general (including gubernatorial) elections will be held only in even-numbered years instead of odd-numbered years, such as 2009.
+Benigno Fitial was elected to serve a five-year term in office as governor instead of the normal four-year term, due to the Senate Legislative Initiative 16–11, which was one of the four ballot initiatives ratified in the November 7 election.
+Under the Senate Legislative Initiative 16–11, future general (including gubernatorial) elections will be held only in even-numbered years instead of odd-numbered years, such as 2009.
 Therefore, the next gubernatorial election took place in 2014 rather than 2013.